Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Ancestry.com allows both a question-mark wildcard (?) to take the place of a single letter, and an asterisk (*), representing zero to five characters.
 You can even search most databases without a surname—or with no name at all—if, say, you know an arrival date but your immigrant ancestor’s name has changed or was mistranscribed.

-This subscription site’s record collections, along with its sister site World Vital Records, offer more than 50 immigration databases.
+This subscription site’s record collections offer more than 50 immigration collections.
 Among the most extensive are the Passenger and Immigration Index (the same collection is on Ancestry.com) and collections focused on German, Irish, Italian and Russian immigrants to the United States.
-Your search can also include more than 1.3 million entries from the Immigrant Ships Transcribers Guild site (see the box on page 45).
+Your search can also include more than 1.3 million entries from the Immigrant Ships Transcribers Guild site.

 Although you can search all these databases at once, note that your search options change when you explore them individually.
 Those options depend what information is in the record.
 Some databases, for example, add birth year, ship name and place of origin.
 MyHeritage will also let you save your searches and emails you if new results pop up.